Department of Student Rights and Community Standards

 2.4.
 Threats against Public Safety: Refrain from initiating a false fire alarm or issuing any type of threat, actions which are strictly prohibited.
 Use safety equipment and/or initiate safety procedures (including, but not limited to, fire equipment, fire alarms, fire drills, and exit lights) only when necessary (see Section 8. and see also Section 9.15).

 2.6.
-Loudspeakers: Obtain clearance from the Department of Student Engagement for the use of loudspeakers or other sound amplification equipment at events.
+Loudspeakers and Excessive Noise: Obtain clearance from the Department of Student Engagement for the use of loudspeakers or other sound amplification equipment at events.
 Obtain clearance from the Dean of Students Office for use of loudspeakers or sound amplification equipment for purposes other than events.
+Excessive noise may not disrupt the campus residences, academic spaces or University offices.

 2.7.
-Host Responsibility for Guests: Assume responsibility for the actions of a guest, damage or injuries caused by a guest, and costs incurred for services related to hosting a guest on campus.
-The University reserves the right to impose requirements related to safety or security concerns arising from a visit by a guest, and to assess the host for the cost of meeting those requirements (see Sections 9.6. and 9.10.).
-All guests must be accompanied by their host at all times.
+Host Responsibility for Visitors: Assume responsibility for the actions of a visitor, damage or injuries caused by a visitor, and costs incurred for services related to hosting a visitor on campus.
+The University reserves the right to impose requirements related to safety or security concerns arising from a visit by a visitor, and to assess the host for the cost of meeting those requirements (see Sections 9.6. and 9.10.).
+All visitors must be accompanied by their host at all times.

 2.8.
-Compliance with Official University Policies in Other Publications: Comply with the regulations enumerated in other official University publications and documents (eg., library policies, computer use policies, Dining Services policies, Undergraduate Room & Board License Agreement requirements, traffic and parking policies, financial aid policies, Covid-19 policies).
+Compliance with Official University Policies in Other Publications: Comply with the regulations enumerated in other official University publications and documents (eg., library policies, computer use policies, Dining Services policies, Undergraduate Room & Board License Agreement requirements, traffic and parking policies, financial aid policies, Campus Use of Space Policy).

 2.9.
 Electronic Devices and Privacy: Refrain from engaging in undisclosed and unauthorized recording of other individuals within the University community.

 2.9.a.
 Electronic Devices and Privacy: Students are expected to respect the reasonable expectations of privacy of other individuals within the University community.
-Accordingly, students are not permitted to make or attempt to make an audio or video recording without the consent of all participants subject to such recordings.
+Accordingly, students are not permitted to make or attempt to make a recording of any kind, including but not limited to an audio or video recording, without the consent of all participants subject to such recordings.
 In such circumstances the uses of undisclosed hidden recording devices is prohibited, as is the transmission and/or distribution of any such recordings.
 (See also, Sections 3, 10, and 16)

 2.9.b.
 Electronic Devices and Privacy: Making, attempting to make, transmitting, or attempting to transmit audio or video of any person(s) in bathrooms, showers, bedrooms, or other premises where there is an expectation of privacy with respect to nudity and/or sexual activity, without the consent of all participants subject to such recordings is prohibited and may also violate the University's Policy Against Discrimination, Harassment and Sexual Violence.
 (See also, Sections 3, 10, and 16)